South African National Defence Force: South African Military Health Service

-The South African Military Health Service (SAMHS) is the dedicated medical branch of the South African National Defence Force (SANDF), tasked with providing comprehensive healthcare to military personnel and their dependants during peace, wartime, and operational deployments.
-Established to ensure the medical readiness of the SANDF, it supports the Army, Air Force, and Navy through preventative care, frontline trauma management, specialised treatment, and rehabilitation.
-The service comprises around 10,000 active and reserve personnel, operating across a network of military hospitals, field units, and support facilities nationwide.
+The South African Military Health Service (SAMHS) is the medical branch of the SANDF, responsible for providing healthcare, medical support, and operational medical services to military personnel and their dependants during peacetime, wartime, and deployments.
+The service is headed by the Surgeon General of the SAHMS and comprises around 10,000 active and reserve personnel.
+Through a network of military hospitals, medical units, and support facilities, the SAMHS provides preventative healthcare, trauma care, rehabilitation services, and medical support to the Army, Air Force, and Navy.